steveworld/search/README.md

 cd search
 mvn test -DskipTests eclipse:eclipse
 </pre>
-* `mvn eclipse:eclipse` creates several Eclipse projects, one for each maven submodule.It will also download and attach the jars of all transitive dependencies and their source code to the eclipse projects, so you can readily browse around the source of the entire call stack.
+* `mvn test -DskipTests eclipse:eclipse` creates several Eclipse projects, one for each maven submodule.
+It will also download and attach the jars of all transitive dependencies and their source code to the eclipse projects, so you can readily browse around the source of the entire call stack.
 * Then in eclipse do Menu `File/Import/Maven/Existing Maven Project/` on the root parent directory `~/search` and select all submodules, then "Next" and "Finish".